zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 )
 ```

-**Note:** `RandomMaskStrategy`
+!!! note "`RandomMaskStrategy`"

     When trained on MLM objective, the loss function randomly includes 15% of the tokens, within which 80% are masked, 10% are replaced with a random token, and 10% are kept unchanged.
 Since the vocabulary includes amino acids as well as special tokens, part of the protein sequence may be replaced by a special token.
 This is the default in both BioNeMo2 and HuggingFace ESM2 implementation.

     To enforce amino-acid-only replacement, users can pass `random_mask_strategy=RandomMaskStrategy.AMINO_ACID_ONLY` to `ESMDataModule`.

 ## 4. ESM2Config
 Instead of initializing the whole model on each rank, sharded models are lazily created on the target rank with the help of a configuration object. `ESM2Config` is a dataclass that envelopes architecture parameters (such as `num_layers`) and the specification of each torch module (`ModuleSpec`) in the transformer, which are accelerated with flash and fused attentions in [TransformerEngine](https://github.com/NVIDIA/TransformerEngine).
 While we can initialize a model from `ESM2Config`, its setup is only completed in under `trainer.setup`, which is called on individual devices.